 The majority of these groups listed above oppose SB 649 based on the science of wireless harm.

 The Communication and Conveyance committee passed the bill on July 12.
-It goes to the Assembly Appropriations Committee next.
+The Assembly Appropriations Committee passed the bill on September 1.

 There is a major push all over the country to install LED streetlights based on assumptions of saving energy and money.
 In places where the LEDs have been installed there are so many complaints.
 On February 16 Sebastopol will consider whether or not to allow PG&E to install the LED streetlights.
 PG&E owns the streetlights and requires cities to opt-in to the changeout.